13th August 2021

 However, you will not be thrown into the deep end.
 If you have studied the subject in KS3, all you’ll be doing is building upon what you already know!

 You might also think you’re going to be swamped with homework and revision.
 Admittedly, you might find that you get more homework, but this is usually a gradual process.
 Our top tip is to complete your homework on the day you receive it, as this will help you stay on top of it.
+Download our free homework planner to help stay on top of it all.

 You won’t start your GCSE years being exam-ready, which is entirely normal.
 Instead, the main focus for starting KS4 will be digesting all the new topics that you’ll be introduced to.
 This means you should try your best to focus in your lessons and ask questions when you need to.